 It is in here glimpsed in whispered layers, taking its place with the travellers and inhabitants that comprise the cast for this surreal melange.

-The binding also may present itself with old world style.
+The beautifully designed cover delights in old world style.
 Quarter bound with capped corners and the title boldly embossed into the boards.

 In fact it is entirely possible that you could be holding an album, atlas or vintage journal.

 However, once inside any concept of conformity and establishment are banished.
 Just as C.S Lewis passed his young cast through the wardrobe, the mundane gives way to a dreamlike state in which the fantastic becomes normal, whilst normality begins to unravel as surely as a pulled thread on a cherished garment.